Mountain Tunnel Improvements

 The Hudson Tunnel Project is a new two-track heavy rail tunnel along the Northeast Corridor from the Bergen Palisades in New Jersey to Manhattan that will directly serve Penn Station New York.
 It consists of three major elements: the Hudson Yards right-of-way preservation project, the Hudson Tunnel, and the rehabilitation and modernization of the existing North River tunnel.

 A joint venture of WSP, AECOM and STV has been awarded the design contract.
-The tunnel portion of the contract, estimated at $12 billion to $13 billion, is envisioned to be a design-build contract including the Palisades Tunnel and Hudson Tunnel.
-Construction was expected to begin in 2019 but uncertainties regarding funding may impact the schedule.
-The project was expected to receive a Final Environment Impact Statement in March 2018.
+The tunnel portion of the contract, estimated at $13 billion, is envisioned to be a design-build contract including the Palisades Tunnel and Hudson Tunnel.
+Uncertainties regarding funding is impacting the schedule.

 Second Avenue Subway – Phase 2

 Design is underway for the Phase 2 of the second Avenue Subway.
 A joint venture of WSP and STV is working on the design for the project that extends the line northward from 96th Street to 125th Street – a total of 1.5 miles with three new stations.
 The alignment will use some existing tunnels originally built in the 1970s, in addition to new soft-ground TBM tunnels.
 The cost estimate for this phase of the project is $6 billion, with revenue service anticipated between 2027 and 2029.

 NEORSD Project Clean Lake

 Project Clean Lake for the Northeast Ohio Regional Sewer District (NEORSD) includes several major tunnel components to store and convey combined sewer overflows.
 The projects include:

 - Shoreline Storage Tunnel – 15,300 lf of 21-ft diameter soft ground CSO tunnel.
 It is anticipated to bid in 2021;